Optum/dce/docs/api-auth.md

 ## Using Cognito

 Cognito is used to allow an admin to add users to DCE.
 This can be done by using the Cognito User Pool.
-Additionally any IdP supported by Cognito User Pools can also be used.
+This section will walk through setting this up in the AWS web console, but note that all of these operations can be automated using the AWS CLI or SDKs.
+While this example uses Cognito User Pools to create and manage users, you may also [integrate Cognito with your own IdP](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-provider.html).

 ### Roles

 #### Admins

-Admins have full control to all APIs and will not get back filtered results when querying APIs.
+Admins have full access to all APIs and will not get back filtered results when querying APIs.

 There are three different ways a user is considered an admin: